 Are You a 'Highly Qualified' Paraprofessional?

-The Elementary and Secondary Education Act (ESEA), also known as The No Child Left Behind Act, requires that all paraprofessionals who work in programs funded by Title I prove that they are “highly qualified.”
+The Elementary and Secondary Education Act (ESEA), also known as The No Child Left Behind Act, requires all paraprofessionals who provide instructional support, and work in programs funded by Title I, to have a high school diploma (or equivalent) and prove that they are “highly qualified.”

-There are three ways that paraprofessionals may prove they are highly qualified:
+There are three ways that paraprofessionals may prove that they are highly qualified: